pythonbyexample/PBE/dbetut/blog.rst

 ArchiveMonth
 ------------

-The only two things we need in `ArchiveMonth` is to disable pagination and to get year/month from view arguments and override sorting direction:
+`ArchiveMonth` is almost entirely the same as Main; we only need to disable pagination and to get year/month from view arguments and override sorting direction:

 .. sourcecode:: python